IT'S ALWAYS

 QUIET ONES...

 My intuitive gifts showed up early and uninvited.
-Lacking the words to explain what I was experiencing, drawing became a silent sanctuary.
-I used art to channel the messages I received without having to explain where they came from.
-There was no handbook for my "affliction" in the ‘80s and ‘90s.
-My tween brain was heavily influenced by cult classics like The Craft, Practical Magic, The The Silence of the Lambs, Beetlejuice...and it showed.
+I suppressed them as much as possible yet remained inextricably drawn to magic and the paranormal.
+There was no handbook for my "affliction" in the ‘90s.
+My tween brain was heavily influenced by cult classics like The Craft, Practical Magic, The Silence of the Lambs, Beetlejuice...and it showed.

-My gifts terrified me for most of my life.
-I suppressed them as much as possible, yet, I remained inextricably drawn to magic and the paranormal.
 I was the sleepover menace who'd casually suggest summoning spirits for fun.
 Ouija board?
 Already set up.
 Bloody Mary?
 Mirror freshly windex'd.
 Light as a feather stiff as a board?
 Assume the position, ladies.

 A witch never truly walks alone.
 If you've been searching for your place, welcome home.